Cauliflower Mac and Cheese

 Mac and cheese is one of the dishes that I miss so much.
 I’ve been gluten intolerant for about 9 years now and I may have gotten used to it, but I admit that I miss the comforting taste of pasta, pizza, and breads.
 There are many tasty substitutions and gluten free options available but I’ve also fallen in love with cauliflower.

-Cauliflower has been so good in substituting for pizza crust, rice, potatoes and many other dishes.
+Cauliflower has been so good in substituting for cauliflower pizza crust, cauliflower rice, cauliflower mashed potatoes and many other dishes.
 It’s lower in carbs and has more nutritional value.
 Did I mention that it’s also tasty?
 If you like cauliflower and you love mac and cheese, this cauliflower mac and cheese recipe is for you!

 I highly recommend to sauté cauliflower rather than boil or steam it because it retains more nutrients and it tastes much better with browned edges.
 Cauliflower is so good smothered in cheese sauce, it will be your favorite meal and side dish.